Marketing

 Luckily, there’s an easy way to measure how cost-effective your campaigns are.
 Cost per lead (CPL) is a marketing metric that tells you whether or not your efforts and ad spend are paying off.

 In this guide, we’ll take a deep dive into CPL, from what it is to how to lower it.
 Once you start tracking CPL, you can create more effective marketing campaigns and attract more leads for less money.
-Keep reading, or jump ahead to these sections,
+Keep reading, or use the TOC to jump ahead to these sections

 What is Cost per Lead?